 If you are like most people and want your Start Menu to be clean and organized, you can remove all of the large tiles.
-Doing it is pretty easy and takes no time at all, just right click each tile you want to remove, and select “Unpin from Start”.
+Doing it is pretty easy and takes no time at all, just right-click each tile you want to remove and select “Unpin from Start”.

 The final step of the process is to use an advanced tool that will help you remove all of the unnecessary software.

 Revo Uninstaller can provide you with such features thanks to its deep scanning algorithms and a plethora of useful tools that will help you get rid of all of the junk products on your computer.

-- Before proceeding with the bloatware’s removal, it is a good practice to use the internal Windows tool called “Add/Remove Windows Components”.
+Before proceeding with the bloatware removal, it is a good practice to use the internal Windows tool called “Add/Remove Windows Components”.

 Add/Remove Windows Components will help you manage installed Windows components on your computer.
-After your Windows is finished installing, you can use the Add/Remove Windows Components (Windows Features) to add a Windows component, or to remove an existing one that you think you will not use.
+After your Windows is finished installing, you can use the Add/Remove Windows Components (Windows Features) to add a Windows component or to remove an existing one that you think you will not use.

-- Revo Uninstaller’s main feature – uninstalling/removing unwanted pre-installed bloatware or Windows Apps from your PC.
+Revo Uninstaller’s main feature – uninstalling/removing unwanted pre-installed bloatware or Windows Apps from your PC.

-- The next tool that we recommend is the Junk Files Cleaner (located in the Tools menu in the Freeware version).
+The next tool that we recommend is the Junk Files Cleaner (located in the Tools menu in the Freeware version).

 The Junk Files Cleaner allows you to find and remove various types of junk or temporary unnecessary files from your computer.
 Many Windows applications create junk files.
-Normally, such files are deleted by the application that had created them as soon they become unnecessary.
-However, sometimes they can remain on your hard drive if the program that created them was terminated unexpectedly, it was never programed to delete said files, or there was a system crash, etc. The accumulation of such files takes up disk space, and can also sometimes impact system performance.
+Normally, such files are deleted by the application that created them as soon as they become unnecessary.
+However, sometimes they can remain on your hard drive if the program that created them was terminated unexpectedly, it was never programmed to delete said files, or there was a system crash, etc. The accumulation of such files takes up disk space, and can also sometimes impact system performance.

 Unfortunately, nowadays, when markets are filled with products that have to be sold to the end customer, companies will always try to promote their mostly “unwanted” software by any means possible.
 That is why most of us have to live with bloatware as an accepted industry practice.
-By following our advices and best practices, you will be able to keep your PC clean, tidy, and you will never feel that your system is performing slowly.
+By following our advice and best practices, you will be able to keep your PC clean, and tidy, and you will never feel that your system is performing slowly.